MattHammond94/VuesFromTheGit/README.md

 * The styling: The styling doesn't have to be within a style tag can be imported globally but when used within a style tag ```scoped``` can be applied to the tag to ensure the styles within component will only apply here.

 > VUE unlike REACT is only going to execute the logic once on its initial render.
+Unlike REACT, VUE allows you to OPT-IN to using reactivity whereas REACT will always trigger a re-render when a mutation takes place unless specified otherwise (By using a useMemo)

 > Vue handles component lifecycles differently to react.

+> Vue uses 'Mutated based reaction/reactivity' - To trigger a re-render in Vue we don't call a function like we would in react such as ```setCount```.
+Instead Vue relies on the reassigning of state for a certain value.
+Any templates that use the mutated value will be re-rendered.

 > The only way to make a change/re-render is by 'opting' elements in to reactivity.